 With a greater concentration of people and assets in urban areas, cities need to address an increasingly complex range of shocks and stresses to safeguard development gains and accelerate poverty reduction.

-The World Bank’s Resilient Cities Program, launched in December 2013, reflects this conceptual shift and aims to help cities adapt to a greater variety of changing conditions and withstand shocks while maintaining essential functions.
+The World Bank’s growing investment in disaster risk management reflects this conceptual shift.
+The Bank’s work on urban resilience aims to help cities adapt to a greater variety of changing conditions and withstand shocks while maintaining essential functions.

-Ongoing activities under this program, which is also supported by the Global Facility for Disaster Reduction and Recovery (GFDRR), include:
+Ongoing activities under in this area, which is supported by the Global Facility for Disaster Reduction and Recovery (GFDRR), include:

-- A rapid diagnostic methodology to help cities improve their understanding of risk and the performance of urban systems as well as identify priority actions and investments that will enhance the city’s resilience.
+- A rapid diagnostic methodology to help cities improve their understanding of risk and the performance of urban systems, as well as to identify priority actions and investments that will enhance the city’s resilience.

 - Innovative financing mechanisms to support investment in resilient infrastructure are being developed working with the private sector and other development partners.